📍 Based in Vancouver

 Sizeable projects require constant communication

 This was a hefty project that required a lot of communication and collaboration with the product owner, project manager and engineers involved.
-To play my part, I had to make sure that documentation was kept up-to-date and any changes would have to be clearly communicated.
+Design decisions moved through several layers of approval particularly on the AMA stakeholder side.
+To play my part, I made sure that documentation was kept up-to-date and any changes were to be clearly communicated.